PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/MaxLair-Standard.md

 ## Program Description

-This program runs adventures with a specific boss until a stop condition is reached. ((see below)[#per-switch-options])
+This program runs adventures with a specific boss until a stop condition is reached. ([see below](#per-switch-options))

 ### Setup of Settings